 Bloomington is a medium-sized town located in the state of California.
-With a population of 24,632 people and two constituent neighborhoods, Bloomington is the 283rd largest community in California.
+With a population of 24,339 people and four constituent neighborhoods, Bloomington is the 293rd largest community in California.

 Bloomington is an extremely ethnically-diverse town.
 The people who call Bloomington home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Bloomington, accounting for 85.75% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Bloomington, accounting for 85.55% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Bloomington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bloomington include Irish, English, Italian, and Romanian.
+Important ancestries of people in Bloomington include Irish, English, German, European, and Italian.

 The most common language spoken in Bloomington is Spanish.
-Other important languages spoken here include English and Arabic.
+Other important languages spoken here include English and Polish.